NithaElizabeth/ExtendedKalmanFilter/README.md

 ![Figure_1](https://user-images.githubusercontent.com/47361086/126139029-70769bd1-f440-427b-b9ce-89614aab5589.png)

 The figure above depicts the sensor fusion localization with Extended Kalman Filter(EKF).
-The blue line is true trajectory, the black line is dead reckoning trajectory, the green point is positioning observations, and the red line is estimated trajectory with EKF.
-The magenta ellipse is estimated covariance ellipse with EKF.
+The blue line is true trajectory, the black line is dead reckoning trajectory, the magenta points are positioning observations, and the yellow line is estimated trajectory with EKF.
+The turqoise ellipse is estimated covariance ellipse with EKF.